deadlocker8/SportTracker/README.md

 ![](screenshots/achievements.png)

 ### Maintenance Events
 Record your maintenance events for each workout type.
 You can optionally set reminders for each maintenance.
+SportTracker can be configured to send notifications via a ntfy server once a maintenance reminder is triggered.

 ![](screenshots/maintenance.png)